Quantum Double Lock-in Amplifier

-In summary, we presented a general scheme for realizing a quantum double lock-in amplifier via two different dynamical decoupling sequences: PDD sequence and CP sequences.
-We theoretically derive a general formula for extracting AC signal with arbitrary phase via our quantum double lock-in amplifier based upon two independent two-level systems.
+In summary, we present a general scheme for realizing a quantum double lock-in amplifier via two orthogonal dynamical decoupling sequences: PDD sequence and CP sequence.
+This scheme gives a quantum analogue to the classical double lock-in amplifier.
+We theoretically derive a general formula for measuring a AC signal {within strong noise background} via our quantum double lock-in amplifier based upon two quantum mixers under orthogonal modulations.
 According to our protocol, the complete characteristics of frequency, amplitude and initial phase of a target AC signal can be extracted.
-For a weak target signal, one can determine the lock-in point from the symmetry pattern of the combined measurement signal, and then extract the amplitude and even the phase via a fitting procedure.
-For a strong target signal, one can obtain the target signal from the FFT spectra of the combined measurement signal.
+For a weak target signal, one can determine the lock-in point from the symmetry of the combined measurement signal, and then extract the amplitude and even the phase via a fitting procedure.
+For a strong target signal, one can extract the target signal from the FFT spectra of the combined measurement signal.

-Moreover, we illustrate the realization of quantum double lock-in amplifier in a five-level double-$\Lambda$ CPT system of $^{87}$Rb as an example.
-In the five-level double-$\Lambda$ CPT system, one can detect the excited-state population to obtain the two measurement signals: $\rho_{55,n}\propto P_{\uparrow,n}^\textrm{sum}$ and $\tilde\rho_{55,n}\propto P_{z,n}^\textrm{sum}$.
-Our quantum double lock-in amplifier show good robustness against finite pulse length and stochastic noise, which is experimentally feasible with state-of-the-art techniques.
-Owing to the well-developed techniques in quantum control, various systems can be used to realize the quantum double lock-in amplifier, including Bose condensed atoms~\cite{EDNature2001,SRNature2009,BNPRA2011,GPNJP2018,TVNSR2021}, ultracold trapped ions~\cite{MJBPRA2009,PAISR2016,FWMS2021,LDPRAppl2021,KAGScience2021}, nitrogen-vacancy centers~\cite{JHSEL2012,DFPRB2015,CLSR2017,JFBRMP2020,ZQNPJ2022}, and doped spins in semiconductors~\cite{KWCPB2018,PBPRB2018} etc. Moreover, our protocol may be used for the development of practical quantum sensors, such as magnetometers~\cite{MZPRX2021,AKSR2020,MParX2021,MHPRA2012,GDLScience2010}, atomic clocks~\cite{WFMNature2018,NANJP2019,SDCP2020}, weak-force detectors~\cite{RSNC2017} and noise spectroscopy detector~\cite{JBNP2011,IAPRA2016,SDCP2020}.
+Moreover, we illustrate the realization of a quantum double lock-in amplifier via a five-level double-$\Lambda$ CPT system of $^{87}$Rb as an example.
+In the five-level double-$\Lambda$ CPT system, one can measure the common excited-state population to obtain the two measurement signals: $\rho_{55,n}$ and $\tilde\rho_{55,n}$.
+Our scheme shows excellent robustness against finite pulse length and stochastic noise, which is experimentally feasible with state-of-the-art techniques.
+Owing to the well-developed techniques in quantum control, various systems can be used to realize the quantum double lock-in amplifier, including Bose condensed atoms~\cite{EDNature2001,BNPRA2011,GPNJP2018,TVNSR2021}, ultracold trapped ions~\cite{MJBPRA2009,PAISR2016,FWMS2021,LDPRAppl2021,KAGScience2021}, nitrogen-vacancy centers~\cite{JHSEL2012,DFPRB2015,CLSR2017,JFBRMP2020,ZQNPJ2022}, and doped spins in semiconductors~\cite{KWCPB2018,PBPRB2018} etc. Moreover, our protocol may be used for developing practical quantum sensors, such as magnetometers~\cite{MZPRX2021,AKSR2020,MPSR2022,MHPRA2012,GDLScience2010}, atomic clocks~\cite{WFMNature2018,NANJP2019,SDCP2020}, weak-force detectors~\cite{RSNC2017} and noise spectroscopy detector~\cite{JBNP2011,IAPRA2016,SDCP2020}.